-In my time leading the Jubilee!
-Community World Beat Band and playing a LOT of different kinds of music, it's been fun and amazing to weave secular popular music into the sacred space of the Jubilee! celebrations.
+It's always been fun to weave secular popular music into the sacred space of the Jubilee! celebrations.

 Through this melding of the secular and sacred, and through the simple and profound power of music, we're invited, cajoled, toe-tapped and hip-wrangled into the surprising, mind expanding and heart opening experience of the Divine in everything.